joakim/kay/README.md

 console log (answer = 42 | if true => 'Correct' | if false => 'You are mistaken')
 ```

-The syntax offers a small number of easy to understand concepts, capable of implementing most constructs typically found in high-level programming languages.
+This syntax offers a small number of easy to understand concepts, capable of implementing most constructs typically found in high-level programming languages.

 ### Operators